A Brief History of CHF

-In 2007 Thomas R. Tritton took the helm as president and CEO, guiding CHF with a steady hand through the worst economic downturn since the 1930s and leading it to renewed economic health while greatly increasing public programs and outreach.
+Thomas R. Tritton took the helm in 2007, guiding CHF with a steady hand through the worst economic downturn since the 1930s and leading it to renewed economic health while greatly increasing public programs and outreach.

-In August 2013 Carsten Reinhardt became CHF’s third president, following a global search.
+In 2013 Carsten Reinhardt became CHF’s third president.
 Formerly a professor of the history of science at Bielefeld University, Germany, Reinhardt has extensively researched and published on the impact of chemistry on society through topics including the history of industrial research, the emergence of instrumentation, and chemistry’s links to physics, biology, medicine, and technology.
 Reinhardt was an Edelstein Fellow at CHF in 1998–99.

 Meet the people who shaped and supported CHF in its earliest days.